Co-de-iT/froGH/README.md

 Installation: copy the Co-de-iT folder in your User Object folder, new items should appear in the "Extra" tab.

+NOTE: if some component display as diagonal stripes with a triangular icon right click over the icon and select "Internalize" - these components work anyway but at least you will see input and output parameters' names.

 (c) Co-de-iT 2017 - [www.co-de-it.com](http://www.co-de-it.com)